 Dr. Firestone isn’t a real doctor, but you could hear the name in a real medical emergency.
 It lets hospital staff know there’s a fire in the building.
 The announcement would sound like, “Paging Dr. Firestone to the fifth floor,” discreetly letting the staff know where the fire is without causing a panic.
 Some hospitals use Code Red to indicate a fire.
 Check out these surprising, often hilarious medical code words doctors and nurses use.

 Echo, Echo, Echo

 No, this isn’t someone listening to their voice resonate through a cave.
 This code means two ships are about to collide.
 Cruise ships may also use this code to alert everyone on board of high winds.
+‘Bravo bravo ship‘ is another alerting code word on cruises that you should be aware of.
 Here are 75 funny words you’ve never heard before.